Forgot My Pattern Lock Samsung Galaxy J7 (Solution)

 - Find your Galaxy J7 on the Android Device Manager

-- Then follow each step that this page walks you through to unlock your phone
+- Then follow each step that this page walks you through to erase your phone

 If the above method doesn’t work, then you may have to go ahead and do a factory reset.
+Perhaps you don’t have access to a web browser or your phone isn’t connected to wifi/cellular data.
 Please follow the instructions below to complete the factory reset process on your Galaxy J7:

 - Press and hold the Volume Up button, the Home button, and the Power button at the same time until you see the Android icon